 I talked about mortgage insurance briefly in the loan descriptions above.
 Mortgage insurance is an upfront fee paid at closing, a monthly premium paid on top of mortgage payments or both.
 Mortgage insurance is insurance for your lender, because the down payment is less than 20 percent.
 Loans with a lower down payment are typically more risky for a lender and that is why mortgage insurance is used.
 Each loan type has different mortgage insurance amounts and time frames.
 Below are links to more information on mortgage insurance for each type of loan.

-With some mortgage insurance it can be removed after your home has enough equity.
+With some mortgage insurance, it can be removed after your home has enough equity.
 If your home raised in value with a conventional mortgage, it may possible to get the mortgage insurance removed.

 A lower down payment increases the monthly payment

-Whenever you get a loan with less than 20% down, you are going to raise your monthly payment.
+Whenever you get a loan with less than 20 percent down, you are going to raise your monthly payment.
 Not only does your payment increase because the loan amount increases, but the mortgage insurance will add even more to your mortgage payment.
-Many times the difference between a 20% down loan and a 5% down loan can be hundreds of dollars per month.
+Many times the difference between a 20 percent down loan and a 5 percent down loan can be hundreds of dollars per month.
 A main part of my strategy is cash flow and low money down loans do make it harder to cash flow on homes once you rent them out.
 It is very important you run the numbers on any house you buy that you plan to eventually rent out to make sure the home cash flows after all expenses including vacancies and maintenance.
 It is vitally important you buy these homes below market value to leave yourself enough room to cash flow and sell the home if needed.
 When you have little money available for down payments and repairs, it usually means you have little money for vacancies and maintenance when a house is rented.
 In the worst case scenario if you can’t rent a home or lose your job, you will be able to sell the home and hopefully make a profit if you bought it below market value to begin with.

 How to buy with no money down using private money